-Philadelphia, PA -The Philly Cheesesteak is basicly a long, crusty roll loaded with thinly sliced sautéed ribeye steak and melted cheese.
-Oftentimes, the cheese of preference is Cheez Whiz for the out of town patron, but American and provolone are accepted alternatives for the locals.
+Philadelphia, PA -The Philly Cheesesteak is a long, crusty roll loaded with thinly sliced sautéed ribeye steak and melted cheese.
+Often, the cheese of preference is Cheez Whiz for the out of town patron, but American and provolone are acceptable alternatives for the locals.

 Matching the perfect beer will enhance any dining experience.
 Picking the wrong beer could ruin a perfectly good dish.
 It takes great practice and knowledge to make the perfect pairing.
 There are three principles to follow when trying to make a perfect pairing between a food dish and a glass of beer.